 - salt and pepper to taste

-Pre-heat oven to 350 degrees and spray a muffin pan with cooking spray or use a silicon pan.
+- Pre-heat oven to 350 degrees and spray a muffin pan with cooking spray or use a silicone pan.

 - In a large bowl, whisk together eggs and milk until light and fluffy.
 Stir in the Canadian bacon, scallions and salt/pepper to taste.